 I’ll go through the process in a later post but let’s first look at your ingredients.
 The below is only meant as an introduction to your options and each section could be expanded upon with enough information to literally fill books.
-If you’re looking for places to find soap ingredients please sign up for my free newsletter — you’ll receive an e-book on clever places to find natural and inexpensive soap making ingredients.
+If you’re looking for places to find soap making inspiration please sign up for my free newsletter — I send out new ideas and recipes every two weeks.

 Lye / Sodium hydroxide

 Right, let’s talk lye.
 I’d like to start off by stating that you absolutely cannot make your own soap without lye.
 A lot of people shy away from making soap due to experience with the harsh lye soap they remember a family member making in the past.
 It could also be because the thought of putting caustic soda into personal care products scares or puts them off.
 As I shared above, soap making is essentially the chemical reaction between oils and lye, which in cold-process soap making is sodium hydroxide.
 Together and through the wonder of chemistry, they will form a completely new compound — soap.